 However, the restrictive licensing - USB dongles and notoriously limited pool-licenses - made it challenging to create a simple and accessible controls development workflow suitable for all project team members.

-Let’s sketch the idea of a material flow simulation environment for developing, debugging and testing C-code inside a Python-based simulation model - non-proprietary and ready to be run anywhere, e.g. as part of CI.
+In the following, the idea of a material flow simulation environment for developing, debugging and testing C-code inside a Python-based simulation model is sketched - non-proprietary and ready to be run anywhere, e.g. as part of CI.

 Public repo: https://github.com/fladdimir/material-flow-control-c-emulation